bullhorn/rest-api-docs/source/includes/entityref/paybill/_joborderpayruleset.md

-# Pay & Bill - JobOrderPayRuleset
+# Pay and Bill - JobOrderPayRuleset

 An effective-dated entity that represents all the rules on a JobOrder.
 JobOrderPayRuleset is the flattened entity.
 When making PUT and POST calls